Deep Linear Networks can Benignly Overfit when Shallow Ones Do: Main Results

 where

 \end{theorem} Note that the bound on $\mathsf{\Xi}$ of Theorem~\ref{t:risk_ab_initialization} can be made arbitrarily small by decreasing $\alpha$ while keeping the other parameters fixed.
-When $\alpha = 0$, we show that the trained network almost surely produces the same model as the minimum $\ell_2$-norm interpolant, so known bounds for the minimum norm interpolant apply.
+When $\alpha = 0$, our bound shows that the model has the same risk as the minimum $\ell_2$-norm interpolant.

 Recall from the simulation in Figure~\ref{fig:linear_models_risk_versus_init_scale} that as the initialization of the last layer $\beta$ approaches $0$, the model produced by gradient descent gets closer to the minimum $\ell_2$-norm interpolant.
 Our bound on $\mathsf{\Xi}$ does not approach $0$ as $\beta \to 0$, and we do not know how to prove that this happens in general with high probability.